virezox/mech/readme.md

 However I have removed it for now, as I am busy with other stuff.

+## Browser

+For example with Firefox, open menu, Web Developer, Network.
+Then click Network Settings, Persist Logs.
+Also check Disable Cache.

 ## Android

 To setup MitmProxy, first download [1].
 Then get IP address: